lockss/lockss.github.io/developers/plugin/plugin-concepts.md

 *   **Refetch depth**: number of links away from the start URL(s) that will be fetched by normal crawls.
 Deep crawls may be used to cause all URLs in an AU to be refetched (subject to If-Modified-Since).
 *   **Fetch pause time**: the minimum amount of time between two fetches of consecutive URLs in the crawl of an AU.
 *   **Crawl rate limiter**: fine grained control of the maximum rate at which URLs may be fetched, based on media type, URL pattern, day of week or time of day.
+*   **Crawl pool**: controls the number of simultaneous crawls that may be running against any one host or platform.
 *   **Response handler**: custom action taken when fetching a URL results in certain error condition or HTTP response code.
 *   **URL normalizer**: code that normalizes URL variants into canonical URLs.
 *   **Link extractor**: media-type specific code that extracts or extrapolates URLs from the collected content, to allow the crawler to follow links.
 Link extractors are built in for most standard media types that contain links (html, css, pdf, etc.); plugins may supply link extractors for additional media types or extend the built in extractors to handle additional constructs.